GULibrarySandbox/intro-data-wrangle/content/0-setup.md

 ##### Online

-You can find out more at the [OpenRefine](http://openrefine.org) website and check out some great introductory videos.
+You can find out more at the [OpenRefine](http://openrefine.org) website.
+Check out the [documentation](http://openrefine.org/documentation.html) and great introductory videos.
 These videos and others on OpenRefine can also be found on YouTube - use the search term 'OpenRefine'.

 There is a [Google Group](https://groups.google.com/forum/#!forum/openrefine) that can answer a lot of beginner questions and problems.